Members Info

 Game Day Uniform

-Use of the player guernsey is included in your membership fee and guernsey's are presented to each player at the start of the season.
-Its your responsibility to keep it looking good and wash it regularly.
+Use of the player jumper is included in your membership fee and guernsey's are presented to each player at the start of the season.
+Its your responsibility to keep it looking good and wash it weekly after the game - removing the dirt and other stains.
 At the end of the season, hand it back ready for the next season.

 Players need to buy the game day uniform from the club direct, available to purchase through the Stack Team App.